domi-grb/productive-bees/README.md

 # productive-bees
-This is a python script to create productive bees.
-This is work in progress.
+A python script to create productive bees.
+This is work in progress bugs could happen.
+Have fun!